Tomato cultivars with virus tolerance in Central América

 The technological solution

 The technological solution can be summarized as the collection, genotypic and phenotypic characterization and the identification of tolerance or resistance to the Begomoviruses transmitted to the tomato crop by the whitefly (Bemisia tabaci).
-From this selection of superior genetic material, 5 promising cultivars were identified, which provides the basis for incorporating tolerance or resistance to the new tomato varieties that will be generated in the region.
+From this selection of superior genetic material, 5 promising cultivars were identified, which provide the basis for incorporating tolerance or resistance to the new tomato varieties that will be generated in the region.
 The whitefly is one of the most important insect pests in Central America and they have the ability to transmit different types of viruses to different crops, for this reason the technological solution that the project has sought is the genetic pathway.

 Results

 The project achieved important advances in the proposed objectives, essentially a gene pool of the genus Solanum lycopersicum, available to make tomato combinations that meet the economic expectations of producers, industry and consumers of this vegetable in the region.
 A total of 203 creole cultivars were collected in Nicaragua, El Salvador, Guatemala, Costa Rica and Panama.
 Genotypic and phenotypic characterization of cultivars to identify tolerance or resistance to Begomovirus was carried out in each of the countries.
 The systematization of the information began with the incorporation of these data into the “DBGERMO” database.
-These materials will be used as a genetic base for breeding programs.
+This material will be used as a genetic base for breeding programs.
 At least five cultivars have been identified that have shown outstanding performance in yield and tolerance to Begomovirus.
 In summary, the stated objectives have been satisfactorily achieved.

-In the institutional front, the project suffered setbacks due to the little flexibility of the administrative systems of the national organizations, which caused delays in the preparation of financial and technical reports.
+Institutionally, the project suffered setbacks due to the little flexibility of the administrative systems of the national organizations, which caused delays in the preparation of financial and technical reports.

 Beneficiaries